Asanga Abeyagoonasekera

-Abeyagoonasekera is the former founding director general of the Institute of National Security Studies Sri Lanka(INSSSL).
+Abeyagoonasekera is the former founding director general of the Institute of National Security Studies Sri Lanka (INSSSL).

 He was the former Executive Director of the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKIIRSS) which is a Sri Lankan government foreign policy think tank.

 Early life and career

 Abeyagoonasekera is the only son of Ossie Abeygunasekera, who was the leader of Sri Lanka Mahajana Pakshaya (SLMP), presidential candidate and Member of Parliament from Colombo District.
-Ossie Abeygunasekera was assassinated by a Liberation Tigers of Tamil Eelam (LTTE) suicide attack in 1994.
+Ossie Abeygunasekera was assassinated by the Liberation Tigers of Tamil Eelam (LTTE) suicide attack in 1994.

 His primary and secondary education was at S. Thomas' Preparatory School and Ananda College, he gained BSc in computer science and an MBA from the Edith Cowan University.
 He has studied at the Harvard Kennedy School, Lee Kuan Yew School of Public Policy, India School of Business, Oxford University and Yale University.
 He attended Harvard Kennedy School under the US-South Asia leadership program to study counter-terrorism.